Stephen Kenny relieved to notch first win as Ireland boss

 Ever since word spread that a young lad from the Five Lamps area of Dublin’s north inner city, where the magical touches of Wes Hoolahan and Jack Byrne were honed, was signing for Tottenham Hotspur it felt like the wait for a successor to Robbie Keane would soon be over.

-Such hopes receded this season when Parrott was loaned out by Spurs to Norwich City, but Kenny had enough evidence from an under-21s game in Sweden two years ago, when Parrott netted two goals, to keep faith in the teenager.
+Such hopes receded this season when Parrott was loaned out by Spurs to Millwall, but Kenny had enough evidence from an under-21s game in Sweden two years ago, when Parrott netted two goals, to keep faith in the teenager.

 “Troy has not had his best season but you can see his character.
 That ability to elevate.